INBPA0315L/notes-2024/B102-comparator.md

    1. the `public` class's name should meet the source file's name
    1. other classes cannot be `public`

-1. Defining nested classes

-   1. you need to invoke the constructor via a reference
-   1. the nesting instance's members can be accessed from the nested class
-   1. useful in rare cases

-1. Defining static nested classes

-   1. you need to invoke the constructor in a static way
-   1. the nesting instance's members can be accessed from the nested class
-   1. useful in many cases (when a reusable class has a strong connection with another)

-1. Defining anonymous classes

-   1. you can give a disposible definition for the abstract methods
-   1. useful in many cases (when you need a single instance)

 ## Exercises

 1. [`P20411` - Airports](./exercises/P204/P20411.md)